Use this LLP agreement to enter into a limited liability... ... Read more

 There are many other matters which can be decided when creating this LLP agreement to ensure clarity of entitlements and decision-making.
 These include:

-- other entitlements (eg car allowance, private health insurance, pension scheme)
+other entitlements (eg car allowance, private health insurance and pension scheme)

-- when a members' vote is "tied", should the chairman have a casting vote?
+whether, when a members' vote is 'tied', the chairman has a casting vote

-- a business that is carried on through a general (not limited liability) partnership or another type of organisation
+your business is a general (not limited liability) partnership or another type of organisation

-- LLPs in which any of the partners are not individuals
+some of the LLP’s partners are not individuals

 This LLP agreement is governed by the law of England and Wales or the law of Scotland.